 Psacharopoulos House is an authentic and historic holiday villa built during the middle of the 19th century.

-How would you describe Ithaka Villa in a nutshell?
+How would you describe Naousa Villa in a nutshell?

-How would you describe the villa and its atmosphere?
+How would you describe the atmosphere and the interior design of Naousa Villa?